×

 If you are thinking about moving to Hasselt, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Hasselt can vary greatly depending on the type and size of the property.
 For instance, the price for a one-bedroom apartment in the city center may be around €700 per month, while a three-bedroom apartment in the same area could cost around €1,200 per month.
 If you're looking to buy property, the average price per square meter in the city center is approximately €2,750.
-However, these prices can fluctuate based on market conditions and other factors," explained one expat living in Hasselt, Belgium.
+However, these prices can fluctuate based on market conditions and other factors," commented one expat who made the move to Hasselt.

 Should I buy or rent a home in Hasselt?